By ITIL® from Experience©

 b) The appropriate solution or that it should be replaced to adequately fix the problem.

 In fairness, most undocumented changes are made with good intentions.
-For example, as mentioned in the absence of an emergency change process, a change can be made quickly to resolve a Major Incident (see Is a reboot a change) or in response to management's request to address a pressing customer need.
+For example, as mentioned in the absence of an emergency change process, a change can be made quickly to resolve a Major Incident (see Is a server reboot a change) or in response to management's request to address a pressing customer need.
 Moreover, the IT Specialist can simply forget to log the RFC to replace the temporary fix they made as they were distracted by another emergency.
 Of course, some people may not bother with the bureaucracy of logging a change since the incident has been resolved (see Who should log the RFC).

 Lets not forget that getting people to log tickets is frequently a challenge (see How to get people to log tickets).
 Thus, getting them to log an RFC after the change was made is another battle many may not want to fight especially if they are subject to approval.
 It is easy for people to argue that it is a waste of time and effort.
 As the saying goes: it is too late to close the barn door after the horse has bolted.2